Teksta versija

 [5 October 2006]

-9. The Cabinet shall issue the regulations referred to in Section 10, Paragraph four of this Law by 1 October 2006.
+9. By 1 October 2006, the Cabinet shall issue the regulations referred to in Section 10, Paragraph four of this Law.
 Up to the day of coming into force thereof the licences for the use of subterranean depths and permits for the extraction of widespread mineral resources shall be issued for charge in accordance with the Cabinet Regulation No. 449 of 21 June 2005, General Procedures for the Issuance of Licences for the Use of Subterranean Depths and Permits for the Extraction of Widespread Mineral Resources, as well as Use of Geological Information.

 [5 October 2006]

-10. By 1 May 2008, the Cabinet shall issue the regulations referred to in Section 14, Clause 11 of this Law.
+10. The Cabinet shall, by 1 May 2008, issue the regulations referred to in Section 14, Clause 11 of this Law.

 [5 October 2006]